azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Gojo and Geto are assigned to the mission of escorting and erasing the young girl compatible with the Tengen - the Star Plasma Vessel</p>
+<p align="center">Gojo and Geto are assigned to the mission of escorting and erasing the young girl compatible with the Tengen - the Star Plasma Vessel.
+Amanai Riko is being targeted by the Curse User Group Q, and the religious cult the Star Religious Group.</p>
 </td>
 </tr>
 </table>